-Flash Boys is one of the most interesting books I have read in recent times.
-It looks at the rise of high-frequency trading in Wall Street and whether the stock market was rigged.
+This Flash Boys summary looks at one of the most interesting books I have read in recent times.
+It looks at the rise of high-frequency trading on Wall Street and whether the stock market was rigged.

 I had a limited understanding of the stock market before the reading book, despite investing in stocks by myself, but what I read blew me away and opened my eyes to what goes on in Wall Street.

-Michael Lewis is a fantastic writer and he weaves a compelling narrative, as a group of investors in Wall Street realise the market may be rigged and work to bring back fairness.
+Michael Lewis is an engaging writer and he weaves a compelling narrative, as a group of investors on Wall Street realise the market may be rigged and work to bring back fairness.

 This is not the most shocking aspect of the book.
 That would be the lengths to which the high-frequency traders went to ensure they made as much money as possible.

 The opening chapter is quite possibly one of the most compelling and mind-blowing chapters I have ever read!